Lower Campus Course Descriptions

 Fifth Grade: Students will learn how humans use God's creation and design by studying minerals and rocks, fossils, matter and heat, sound and light, weather, biomes, ecosystems, and the respiratory and circulatory systems.
 Students will participate in hands-on activities to develop science process skills.

-Mission Statement for Elementary Social Studies: The goal of elementary social studies program is to understand that God crested the world and everything in it.
+Mission Statement for Social Studies: The goal of the social studies program is to understand that God created the world and everything in it.
 He has a plan for humanity since the dawn of creation and is carrying it to completion.
 Students will recognize that God is in control at all times and can even use unjust rulers and nations to accomplish His plan.
 “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”
 Romans 15:4

 Kindergarten: Students will explore God’s recorded plan for people through history and that He has a plan for each individual person (Deuteronomy 31:19, 21-22).
 Students will focus on learning their roles as a family member and a community citizen, the American flag, the Pledge of Allegiance and the U.S. presidents.
 They will begin to read maps and learn that maps are representations of physical features and objects.
 They will study American holidays, people from long ago and people’s jobs.